thinc-org/awesome-stack/src/pages/things/sveltejs-kit.md

 ---

-title: sveltejs/kit
+title: "sveltejs/kit"

 tag:

   - frontend
   - framework

-desc: Svelte Kit is a framework for building web applications with Svelte
+desc: "Svelte Kit is a framework for building web applications with Svelte"

-by: onfirebyte
+by: "onfirebyte"

-from: awesome-dev-bot
+from: "awesome-dev-bot"

 ---